 Author & Screenwriter

-Thursday's education program will close with a conversation between two Ontario treasures: Jael Richardson, author and Executive Director of the Festival of Literary Diversity (FOLD) will interview author and screenwriter Catherine Hernandez.
-Join us for a delightful and wide-ranging conversation that will give you lots to think about as you transition into your evening of OLA social events.
+Thursday's education program will close with a conversation between two Ontario treasures: Jael Richardson, author and Executive Director of the Festival of Literary Diversity (FOLD) will interview best-selling author and screenwriter Catherine Hernandez.
+Novels Scarborough, The Story of Us, Crosshairs, and Hernandez's latest, Behind You delve into powerful conversations about community and the ways we heal.
+Discover how real-life events shape novel-writing and how fiction can help readers and writers navigate matters of humanity and social justice in this must-see discussion.

 OLA has secured a limited number of seats at a live Because News taping taking place at the CBC, right across the street from the Metro Toronto Convention Centre (MTCC).
 The taping will take place between 6:30-8:30PM.
 Confirmed attendees will receive details in their email inboxes in January.